 2016 - 2020

-ONE Project is a Slow Art platform founded by a creative duo Marta Grabowska and Magdalena Zoledz, who share a passion for an innovative approach to presenting and perceiving art, championing and researching the notion of Slow Art.
+ONE Project is a creative duo Marta Grabowska and Magdalena Zoledz, who share a passion for an innovative approach to presenting and perceiving art, championing and researching the notion of Slow Art.
 The main purpose of the project is to exhibit one artwork and by this curatorial practice to induce contemplation, building a deeper relationship between the art object and the audience, and to encourage some new ways of seeing.

 Speed Networking for Creatives